MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 section of a SVCB response when TargetName is in-zone, as recommended in
 {{authoritative-behavior}}.

+SVCB records SHOULD NOT otherwise vary based on ECS.

-A recursive resolver that uses ECS for A/AAAA queries SHOULD send the same ECS prefix for SVCB queries unless it knows that any ipv*hint SvcParams will not be used, due to the resolver's implementation of Additional section processing.
-To disable ECS for SVCB, such a resolver SHOULD include an ECS extension with a SOURCE PREFIX-LENGTH of zero, to indicate that ECS is supported but disabled.
+A recursive resolver that always returns A/AAAA records for TargetName in the Additional section, as recommended in {{recursive-behavior}}, SHOULD include an ECS extension with a SOURCE PREFIX-LENGTH of zero in SVCB queries, to indicate that ECS is supported but is disabled for this query.
+If the resolver might not return these Additional records, it SHOULD send the same ECS extension that it would use for an A/AAAA query.

 According to Section 7.3.1 of {{!RFC7871}}, "Any records from \[the Additional section\] MUST NOT be tied to a network".
-Accordingly, when responding to a SVCB query with the ECS extension, Authoritative servers MAY omit these records to ensure that prefix-specific A/AAAA records are returned by a subsequent or parallel query.
+Accordingly, Resolvers SHOULD assume that any A/AAAA records in the Additional section are network-invariant.
+When responding to a SVCB query with an ECS extension (even one whose SOURCE PREFIX-LENGTH is zero), an Authoritative server SHOULD NOT add any A/AAAA records for TargetName to the response if TargetName has any A/AAAA records that are tied to a network.

 # Performance optimizations {#optimizations}